210041258/Brain-Tumour-Detection-ui/UI-AHMED-/README.md

 ## Note : the report is created for just one probability which is the most reading probability of the model

+## Note : UI wourld have some Ux BESIDED thats offer more better usage